startclean/Chrome-Extension/README.md

 # Start Clean New Tab Page

+ * Version 0.2.7 bundles code and fonts locally for offline usage.
+ * Version 0.2.6 offers a background color changer in the options.
+Thank you to koopa1338 on github!
+ * Version 0.2.5 includes bug fixes.
+ * Version 0.2.4 changes the way search works with autocomplete powered by duckduckgo and wikipedia.
-Version 0.2.2 offers major bug fixes and an option to choose search box location, plus choose search engine, and urls in the search box resolve.
+ * Version 0.2.2 offers an option to choose search box location and search engine & urls in the search box resolve.

 [Donate to dev](https://www.paypal.me/rawas)